LeeChang-Soo/Algorithmic_Bitcoin_Trading/README.md

 width="760">
 </p>

 As you can see from the plot above, when the short-term EMA (blue) moves below the long-term EMA (green), the yellow line representing Bitcoin’s price also drops.
 This indicates a sell opportunity.
 The opposite is also true.
-When the short-term EMA move above the long-term EMA, the yellow line representing Bitcoin’s price rises.
+When the short-term EMA moves above the long-term EMA, the yellow line representing Bitcoin’s price rises.
 With this simple strategy in place, I now had a trigger for buy and sell opportunities.

 Next, I sought to incorporate the predicted price of Bitcoin into the algorithm.
 Again, to keep things simple, I decided to buy only if both the short-term EMA is higher than the long-term EMA and the predicted price of Bitcoin at the closing bell is higher than the predicted price for the previous day.
 Accordingly, I sell only if both the short-term EMA is lower than the long-term EMA, and the predicted price of Bitcoin is lower than the previous day’s prediction.